Hikyn/barbershop-project-landing/README.md

 </a>

 This is a landing page for customers.
-They will be able to view brand information, see pricelist, view locations of barbershops on google maps, get contact information and barbershop's socials.
+They are able to view brand information, see pricelist, view locations of barbershops on google maps, get contact information and barbershop's socials.

 It is part of a [barbershop project](https://github.com/Hikyn/barbershop-project/).